SkyBlock-Nerds/NerdBot/CONTRIBUTING.md

 An example config file can be
 found [here](https://github.com/TheMGRF/NerdBot/blob/master/src/main/resources/example-config.json).

+ - This file is automatically updated when values are added, removed, or changed.

 ### For the most basic config to be valid it will need:

 - Emoji's all set (Agree, disagree, neutral, and greenlit)